shawnlong636/TaskAssigner/README.md

     - *State Method* - Task objects exist in one of three states: complete, incomplete, or in progress.
 Task methods function differently depending on the state of the task.
 While the DialogueStrategy determines how dialogue windows are displayed, the completions state allows tasks to change behavior dynamically based on the current status.
 This also means that states are extensible and can be added as needed without affecting the task class.
   * This description should be in enough detail that the TA/instructor can determine the complexity of the project and if it is sufficient for the team members to complete in the time allotted.

- > ## Phase II
- > In addition to completing the "Class Diagram" section below, you will need to
- > * Set up your GitHub project board as a Kanban board for the project.
-It should have columns that map roughly to
- >   * Backlog, TODO, In progress, In testing, Done
- >   * You can change these or add more if you'd like, but we should be able to identify at least these.
- > * There is no requirement for automation in the project board but feel free to explore those options.
- > * Create an "Epic" (note) for each feature and each design pattern and assign them to the appropriate team member.
-Place these in the `Backlog` column
- > * Complete your first *sprint planning* meeting to plan out the next 7 days of work.
- >   * Create smaller development tasks as issues and assign them to team members.
-Place these in the `Backlog` column.
- >   * These cards should represent roughly 7 days worth of development time for your team, taking you until your first meeting with the TA
 ## Class Diagram
- > Include a class diagram(s) for each design pattern and a description of the diagram(s).
-This should be in sufficient detail that another group could pick up the project this point and successfully complete it.
-Use proper OMT notation (as discussed in the course slides).
-You may combine multiple design patterns into one diagram if you'd like, but it needs to be clear which portion of the diagram represents which design pattern (either in the diagram or in the description).

 ![class_digram](./img/class_digram.png)